marlonvets/dsti-devops-2021/README.md

 For the DevOps course, it is required:

-1. Familarity with command line interface (CLI)
+1. Familiarity with the command-line interface (CLI)
 2. Understanding Web and database technologies
-3. Basic programming skills on any language
+3. Basic programming skills in any language

 [Read more](PREREQUISITES.md)